 Phoenix: Arizona’s Urban HeartBy Marina Beach • Sep 30th, 2011

-Arizona is home to more than 420 of the nations top golf courses.
+Arizona is home to more than 420 of the nations top golf courses and Resorts in AZ..
 With premium golf course conditions, affordable pricing, and ideal weather nine months out of the year, what is there not to love about Arizona?

 Phoenix, Arizona may be known for it’s archive history dating back to 700 AD, but it is also being recognized as the new up and coming urban city, holding the fifth largest population in the nation.
 The city of Phoenix not only offers a variety of public and private golf courses, but it is also expanding on other tourism activities such as professional sports, award-winning restaurants, music and art theaters, and museums to name a few.